Schedule a ZOOM call with the director

 Schedule a PHONE call with the director

-We expect and hope that by June, some of the measures we are anticipating and planning for will become unnecessary or can be safely relaxed.
-For now, we are making plans that address conditions as they are, not as we hope they will be.
+By June, some of the measures detailed below may become unnecessary or could be safely relaxed.
+For now, we are carefully planning for conditions as they are today, not as we hope they will be by the summer.

-Currently, yes, we plan to create a COVID-free bubble, using a combination of testing and quarantining.
-Staff members will spend their days off within camp and Kabeyun will not host visitors.
-With very few exceptions, no one inside the bubble will leave until they depart camp for good.
-Anyone who does enter camp this summer will follow masking and distancing protocols.
+Yes, we plan to create a COVID-free bubble, using a combination of testing and quarantining.
+Kabeyun will not host visitors and staff members likely will spend their days off within camp or designated, low-risk locations.
+With few exceptions, no one inside the bubble will leave until they depart camp for good.
+Anyone who does visit camp this summer will follow masking and distancing protocols.

 Campers will have their usual thorough check-ins with camp’s healthcare staff once per week.
 In addition, we will conduct daily screenings to monitor everyone at camp.
 This will likely include temperature checks and a scan for COVID symptoms.